-Pick a research article in your area of interest and evaluate it using the criteria discussed in class.
-Present via a short in-class powerpoint presentation or a paper.
+Pick a research article in your area of interest and evaluate it using the criteria that will be discussed in class.
+Present via a short in-class powerpoint presentation (10-15 min. maximum).

 Mini research project (presentation/papers)

 The final assignment will be your presentation of your mini-research project that you have been working on during this semester.
 The purpose of this project is to demonstrate your ability to collect and use data for decision-making purposes.
 Most of you will likely conduct a simple single-case design or a program evaluation.
 Some possible topics include: